Abhiramkaleru/oopsjstask22/README.md

 # oopsjstask22
+TASK:-
-TASK:-Create an object using class and inheritance concepts.
+1. Create an object using class and inheritance concepts.
+2. Practice these topics with different examples.